Living In London: Is It Worth The Cost?

 London’s biggest draw is variety, and with so much to offer, it can definitely be a great place to live.
 However, life in London does come with a price tag.

-Is living in London worth it?
+The cost of living in London

 One of the largest factors in life in London is cost.